stormpath/stormpath.github.io/source/java/quickstart/index.markdown

 **TIP**:
 This is a generic Java quickstart.
 If you are building a web app deployed to a servlet container like Tomcat or Jetty, you might also find the [Stormpath Servlet Plugin Quickstart](https://docs.stormpath.com/java/servlet-plugin/) helpful.

+Also, you can take a look to a [full runnable java class](https://github.com/stormpath/stormpath-sdk-java/blob/master/examples/quickstart-code/src/main/java/App.java) that illustrates the items in this guide.

 Let's get started!

 ***